sjp38/linux/Documentation/admin-guide/mm/damon/faq.rst

 Can 'idle pages tracking' or 'perf mem' substitute DAMON?
 =========================================================

-Idle page tracking is a low level primitive for access check of each physical page frame.  'perf mem' is similar, though it can use sampling to minimize the overhead.
-DAMON is a higher-level framework for access patterns of data objects that focused on memory management optimization and providing sophisticated features for that including the overhead handling.
+Idle page tracking is a low level primitive for access check of the physical address space.  'perf mem' is similar, though it can use sampling to minimize the overhead.
+DAMON is a higher-level framework for the monitoring of various address spaces that focused on memory management optimization and providing sophisticated features for that including the overhead handling.
 Therefore, 'idle pages tracking' and 'perf mem' could provide a subset of DAMON's output, but cannot substitute DAMON.
-Rather than that, DAMON could use those as it's low-level primitives.
+Rather than that, DAMON could use those as it's low-level primitives for specific address spaces.

 How can I optimize my system's memory management using DAMON?